cuteapple/ReEcocoDeFight/README.md

 ---

-my project in 3rd-grade in college, provided as-is, no modification after that
+my project in 3rd-grade in college (2015), provided as-is, no modification after that

 the game_framework part is provided by my professor, some little modification to remove some tooltip and meets some requirement, only use it's window/bitblt/audio functions